Time-resolved quantification of plasma accumulation induced by multi-pulse laser ablation using self-mixing interferometry: Model

 \subsection{Optical path difference}

-After a high-power laser pulse hits a target surface at time $t=0$, the ablation process generates a plume which propagates from the ablation crater, forming jet-like structures through mechanisms which are of interest in many scientific and technological fields, and whose complex dynamics is object of several experimental and theoretical studies \cite{amer_comparison_2010,harilal_experimental_2012,farid_emission_2014,pangovski_holographic_2016,mayi_laser-induced_2019,ranjbar_plume_2020}.
+After a high-power laser pulse hits a target surface at time $t=0$, the ablation process generates a plume which propagates from the ablation crater, forming jet-like structures through mechanisms of interest in many scientific and technological fields, and whose complex dynamics is object of several experimental and theoretical studies \cite{amer_comparison_2010,harilal_experimental_2012,farid_emission_2014,pangovski_holographic_2016,mayi_laser-induced_2019,ranjbar_plume_2020}.
 This ejection of droplets, nano-particles, neutral vapors, and ionized gases perturbs the optical path of any optical beam that crosses the ablation region, such as the processing laser itself or a dedicated interferometric probe.
 As a first approximation, the ablation-induced plume can be modeled as a volume with uniform refractive index $n(t)$, delimited by an expansion front whose position along the optical axis is expressed by the coordinate $r(t)$.
 Accordingly, the optical path length is calculated as

 where $n_0$ is the refraction index of the unperturbed medium and $L_0$ is a reference geometrical length, assumed constant in time.
-For air $n_0-1 \simeq \num{2.8e-4}$, while $L_0$ can be taken as the distance between the probe source and the target surface.
+For air $n_0-1 \simeq \num{2.8e-4}$, while $L_0$ can be taken as the distance between the probe source and the target surface as shown in figure \ref{fig:setup}.

 It follows that, considering the case of a self-mixing interferometer coaxial to the plume expansion direction, the probed optical path difference can be expressed as